gh4abhi/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This repository contains solutions of questions based on Data Structures and Algorithms.
+This repository contains solutions of problems based on Data Structures and Algorithms.